This Discussion channel is currently closed.

 Bootstrap_10155609213413886

-Cathy Juilfs over 6 years ago
+Cathy Juilfs about 7 years ago

 Last summer we installed a solar array on our residence and had an agreeable fee for selling back to our local Coop, but then the rules changed in early 2017 which put us in a battle with our Coop only to lose to the Omnibus bill passed earlier this year.
 Our Coop implemented a monthly flat fee AND a net metering fee based on the size of our array.
 These fees make spending more money ton install battery backups more and more appealing.
 At $50 a month just for solar (which is less then the $65 our Coop originally was going to do but they backed down a bit with our fight) it's still not making sense compared to the Flat Fees, Net Metering Fees and BuyBack fees charged by our neighboring Coops.
 I appreciate what the Minnesota Public Utility Commission's role was prior to this summers changes and I feel STRONGLY that the PUC needs to retain their power and oversight over the Electric Coops utilities.
 IF the Coops can't run a business like Xcel Energy does and reward behavior that is better for all of our futures then they shouldn't exist and we should have more Xcel customers and less Coop customers.
 Their fees are unreasonable and unjustifiable.
 After multiple attempts to gain justification we failed.
 They won't share their fee justification because they don't have to (quote directly from our Coop's Manager).
 Fees should only be charged to sales back to the grid and even those should be reasonable and justifiable.
 I am providing power to my neighbor who works from home during the day and is retired and home during the day when I'm producing energy.
 Supporting greener, sustainable options is something I will continue to advocate for.
 Thank you for pushing forward with what is RIGHT.